NeonDistrict/circle-integration/README.md

 + todo handle the request ending before we can callback
 + fallback from 3d to cvv to none
 + return on 3d expired
++ when a server comes up it should look at the db for anything that was left hanging or unresolved and query circle for it

 flow: